Technology and Social Change

 Labor Regulation and Education

-Institutions adapted to the new economic reality — but it took decades.
+Institutions adapted — but it took decades, and only under political pressure.

 Children working in coal mines, from the 1842 Royal Commission report.
 Such images helped galvanize support for the Factory Acts and Mines Act.
 Source: Wikimedia Commons (public domain).